popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

         -   reasons for adding

             - ag species, hence important for breeding and genetic simulations of applied problems
-            - Ne inferred to very recent times using a specific haplotype method (cite https://academic.oup.com/mbe/article/30/9/2209/1002512?login=true)
+            - Ne inferred to very recent times using a specific haplotype method (@MacLeod2013)
-            - decreasing Ne due to domestication and recent intense selection, this scenario is quite different to many other cases (stuff like GWAS is very limited due to long-range LD, but genomic prediction works really well withing populations, ... cite https://pubmed.ncbi.nlm.nih.gov/11290733/, https://academic.oup.com/genetics/article-abstract/198/4/1671/5935952, https://royalsocietypublishing.org/doi/abs/10.1098/rspb.2016.0569)
+            - decreasing Ne due to domestication and recent intense selection, this scenario is quite different to many other cases (stuff like GWAS is very limited due to long-range LD, but genomic prediction works really well withing populations, ... cite @Meuwissen2001, @MacLeod2014, https://royalsocietypublishing.org/doi/abs/10.1098/rspb.2016.0569)

         -   can be used for methods development and inference